cgroll/cgroll.github.io/tools.md

 permalink: /tools/
 ---

-"A tool is but the extension of a man's hand, and a machine is but a complex tool.
-He that invents a machine augments the power of a man and the well-being of mankind." - Henry Ward Beecher
+"Give me six hours to chop down a tree and I will spend the first four sharpening the axe." - Abraham Lincoln

 <br>

-Tools, machines, services: there are some many things out there that have the potential to make our lives easier and happier.
+Tools, machines, services: there are many things out there that have the potential to make our lives easier and happier.
 But finding the best tools among the millions of options can be a difficult and time-consuming process in itself.
 Hence, I personally find it pretty useful to hear about the tools and services that other successful people use.
-Similarly, I thought it might be helpful for some people to share my experiences as well, even though I'm not successful ;-)
+Similarly, I thought it might be helpful for some people if I share my experiences as well, even though I'm only moderately successful ;-)

 <br>

-## "Second brain" tools
+# "Second brain" and organization tools

 With increasing age and decreasing brain capacity processing the constant stream of information that we encounter on a daily basis is